Home » Self Care » Friendship » Friend Finder: The Best Apps to Make Friends 2025

 1. Peanut

-It was the first friend finder app I tried and is still may favourite, mainly because of the user base of lots of lovely mums but it’s super easy to use too, which is a green tick for me.
+It’s like Tinder (complete with the swiping system) but for mothers and pregnant women who want to mingle and socialise.
+It was the first friend finder app I tried and is still my favourite, mainly because of the user base of lots of lovely mums but it’s super easy to use too, which is a green tick for me.

 Free version: Free, with in-app purchases